SS Deutschland (1900): Victoria Luise

-On 8 June 1914, Viktoria Luise ran aground in the Elbe and developed a list.
+On 8 June 1914, Victoria Luise ran aground in the Elbe and developed a list.
 Her engine rooms flooded.
 She was later refloated, repaired, and returned to service.

-In World War I Viktoria Luise was converted for use as an auxiliary cruiser, but because of her still-troublesome engines, she was not used as such by the Imperial German Navy.
+In World War I, Victoria Luise was converted for use as an auxiliary cruiser, but because of her still-troublesome engines, she was not used as such by the Imperial German Navy.